gaureshconnects/weatherapp/README.md

-# 🌦️ Weather App
+##🌦️ Andaaj of Weather

-A fully responsive Weather App built using **HTML**, **CSS**, and **JavaScript**, powered by the **OpenWeatherMap API**.
-It allows users to check real-time weather conditions by entering any city name.
-The app displays temperature, humidity, wind speed, and weather icons based on live conditions.
+A fully responsive Weather App built using HTML, CSS, and JavaScript, powered by the OpenWeatherMap API and Unsplash API.
+It allows users to check real-time weather conditions by city name or their current location, displaying temperature, humidity, wind speed, and dynamically changing backgrounds based on weather conditions.

-## 🔗 Live Demo

 🌐 [View Live on GitHub Pages](https://andajofweather.netlify.app/)

 ## 📌 Features

-- 🔍 Search weather by **city name**
+🔍 Search weather by city name

+📍 Get weather for your current location using geolocation

-- 🌡️ Displays **temperature in °C**, **humidity**, and **wind speed**
+🌡️ Displays temperature in °C, humidity, and wind speed

-- 🖼️ Dynamic weather icons for conditions like clouds, rain, drizzle, etc.
+🖼️ Dynamic backgrounds from Unsplash based on weather and location

+🌤️ Weather icons for conditions like clouds, rain, drizzle, mist, etc.

-- ⚠️ Handles invalid or misspelled city names with an error message
+⚠️ Handles invalid or misspelled city names with an error message

-- 📱 Fully responsive UI for both desktop and mobile devices
+📱 Fully responsive UI for mobile, tablet, and desktop

-- 🎨 Clean and modern design using CSS gradients and flexbox
+🎨 Smooth transitions for backgrounds and interactive buttons

 ## 🛠️ Tech Stack